-These are the instructions for IN-PERSON! (right here on the same page so that you can compare!)
+These are the instructions for IN-PERSONselling! (right here on the same page so that you can compare!)

 Supplies You Will Need